HolgerJMeyer/x2g/doc/rules.md

 `create node <var-binding> label <string-expr> { <optional-property-list> }`

-For each unique combined value of `<string-expr>` and `<optional-property-list>` a new node is generated.
+For each unique combined value of the label `<string-expr>` and `<optional-property-list>` a new node is generated.
 The generated unique node id is then bound to the variable `<var-binding>`.
 If already a node with the same label and set of property values exists, its node id is bound and no node is generated.

 ### The edge generating statement